Skip to content

 Sometimes you just get a few knocks or just a few things go wrong and can lead you down that road to becoming homeless.

-Kerrie, student living in Cambridge
+Kerrie, Cambridge

 Housing insecurity and instability has impacted both my mental and physical health.
 Mentally, being back in temporary accommodation has really affected my depression and trauma.
 I’ve also found it incredibly alienating being homeless and I’ve lost friends and socialising opportunities.